How Google Postmaster Tools Domain Reputation & Spam Rate Works

 Why can’t you just send emails to inboxes you created or fake accounts and check?
 Well, you can, but the data won’t be very accurate or sustainable.
 In order to provide an accurate reading of where emails are landing on average, you’ll want data to be taken from multiple domains which have real independent owners.

-Warm up platforms like Allegrow have the added benefit alongside GPT of simulating positive interactions to help improve your general sender reputation each day, as well as helping you monitor general inbox placement.
+Platforms like Allegrow have the added benefit alongside Postmaster tools of simulating positive interactions to help improve your general sender reputation each day, monitoring your general inbox placement and using an email safety net to automatically prevent highly risk emails being sent by your team.